AI Workshop: learn to build apps with AI →

 Git Advanced: How to push to 2 repositories at the same time and keep them in sync

-I had the need to have 2 GitHub repositories with the same exact content.
+I needed to have two GitHub repositories with the same exact content.

-Whenever I pushed my changes, those changes had to be sent to those 2 repositories without any extra work.
+Whenever I pushed my changes, those changes had to be sent to those two repositories without any extra work.

 So here’s what I did.